maheshdhoran/cli-tool/README.md

 ### Install Dependencies

-This project needs some dependencies.
+Install dependencies with global flag to use this tool anywhere.
 Let's go install it.

 ```bash
 npm install -g